Australia Compostable Bags Requirements (2025 Compliance & Procurement Guide)

 It is about using the right bag, for the right purpose, in the right system.

-For businesses and suppliers, understanding this structure helps reduce risk and support better waste outcomes across Australia.
+For councils, contractors, and suppliers, understanding this structure helps reduce risk and support compliant waste outcomes across Australia.